-AA/PPS 04.01.24 - Postdoctoral Research Associate Appointments
+AA/PPS 04.01.24 - Postdoctoral Scholar Appointments

-Postdoctoral Research Associate Appointments
+Postdoctoral Scholar Appointments

 AA/PPS No. 04.01.24 (7.21)

-Issue No. 1
+Issue No. 2

-Effective Date: 8/30/2016
+Effective Date: 6/03/2019

-Next Review Date: 4/01/2019 (E3Y)
+Next Review Date: 4/01/2023 (E4Y)

-Sr. Reviewer: Provost
+Sr. Reviewer: Associate Provost

 Post-doc appointments are characterized by all of the following conditions:

-the appointment is temporary, renewable for up to five (5) years.
+the appointment is temporary, renewable for up to five years.

-If a foreign national is selected for hire, the Export Control Screening Request form and current vita should be submitted to Faculty Records as early as possible to expedite the process.
+If a foreign national is selected for hire, the Export Control Screening Request form and current curriculum vitae (CV) should be submitted to Faculty and Academic Resources as early as possible to expedite the process.
 The faculty sponsor is also responsible for ensuring that the candidate is working with the Office of International Affairs regarding visa requirements.

 A PCR is generated with the following items electronically attached:

 Electronic I-9s and the E-Verify process are done through the HireRight system.
-I-9s can be completed in advance but must be done no later than the first day of employment.
+I-9s can be completed in advance, but must be done no later than the first day of employment.